Simplifying Multi-Cloud Observability With Open Source

 Data Sovereignty

-- Every country has its own data privacy and protection laws.
-The European Union has a GDPR, and the United States, India, China, and Japan have similar laws.
+Every country has its own data privacy and protection laws.
+The European Union has the GDPR, and the United States, India, China, and Japan have similar laws.
 It is the responsibility of the company serving customers in these regions to abide by these laws or face regulatory challenges.

 Cloud Vendor Lock-In

-- Cloud vendor offerings keep on changing.
-Old services are deprecated, new services are created, cost changes, and regions go down.
+Cloud vendor offerings keep changing.
+Old services are deprecated, new services are created, costs change, and regions go down.

 Cost Optimization